Want to share your typeform on your website? Typeform includes several options for embedding in whatever format works best for you.

 You can edit your typeform (adding or removing questions, changing design etcetera) without affecting this code.

-Type whatever text you want next to Text, up to 24 characters, to change what appears on the button:
+Type whatever text you want in the Button text field, up to 24 characters, to change what appears on the button:

 Click the Color dropdown to choose the color of your button.
 You can use the two color panels to choose manually, or enter a specific hex color code.